LoryJiang/eBiota/README.md

 ![Fig. 1](https://github.com/LoryJiang/eBiota/blob/main/Fig.%201.png)

 ## Others
 More codes, results and media are available at Github (https://github.com/allons42/eBiota) and Zenodo (https://zenodo.org/records/13895108).
-Sequencing data of 94 bacterial strains and R. solanacearum QL-Rs1115 have been deposited in Zenodo (https://zenodo.org/records/13764123).
+Sequencing data of 94 bacterial strains and <i>R. solanacearum </i> QL-Rs1115 have been deposited in Zenodo (https://zenodo.org/records/13764123).
 Raw sequencing data of the 25 in vitro culture samples are available at the National Center for Biotechnology Information database (accession number: PRJNA1163256).

 ## Citation:
 <i>Ab initio</i> design of microbial communities from large-scale seed pools using deep learning and rapid optimization